 The State will provide initial startup funding to eligible institutions to expand existing GME programs or start new ones.
 Programs must provide training in the fields or specialties of primary care and/or mental health.
-Startup costs include:
+Primary care is defined as: family medicine, internal medicine, pediatrics, internal medicine/pediatrics, geriatrics, and OB/GYN.
+Mental health care is defined as: psych and psych fellowships.
+Examples of startup costs include:

-- costs associated with hiring faculty or administrative support; - facilities costs associated with education such as classrooms and associated IT; - salaries and benefits of residents and fellows: and - professional liability insurance for participating residents.
+- costs associated with hiring faculty or administrative support; - facilities costs associated with education such as classrooms and associated IT; - salaries, benefits, and professional liability insurance for participating residents of residents and fellows.
+Funding requested in for salaries, benefits, and insurance will require special justification in terms of impact, return on investment, and sustainability.